Multi-consensus Decentralized Accelerated Gradient Descent: Experiments

-The step sizes of all algorithms are well-tuned to achieve their best performances.
-Furthermore, we set the momentum coefficient as $\frac{\sqrt{L} - \sqrt{\mu}}{\sqrt{L} + \sqrt{\mu}}$ for \texttt{Mudag}, \texttt{AGD} and \texttt{APM-C}.
-We initialize $\xb_0$ at $\mathbf{0}$ for all the compared methods.

-For the setting that each $f_i(x)$ is a strongly convex function, we report the experimental results in Figure~\ref{fig1}.
-First, compared to \texttt{AGD}, our algorithm has almost the same computation cost as that of \texttt{AGD}, which matches our theoretical analysis.
-Assuming that \texttt{AGD} communicates once per iteration, we can also see that the communication cost of \texttt{Mudag} is almost the same as that of \texttt{AGD} when $1-\lambda_2(W) = 0.81$, and six times that of \texttt{AGD} when $1-\lambda_2(W) = 0.05$.
-This matches the communication complexity of our algorithm.
+In the setting in which each $f_i(x)$ is strongly convex, we report the experimental results in Figure~\ref{fig1}.
+Compared with \texttt{AGD}, our algorithm has almost the same computation cost, which validates our theoretical analysis.
+Assuming that \texttt{AGD} communicates once per iteration, we can also see that the communication cost of \texttt{Mudag} is almost the same communication cost as that of \texttt{AGD} when~$1-\lambda_2(W) = 0.81$, and six times of that of \texttt{AGD} when $1-\lambda_2(W) = 0.05$.
+This matches the theoretical results of communication complexity for our algorithm.
 Furthermore, our algorithm achieves both lower computation cost and lower communication cost than other decentralized algorithms on all settings.
-The advantages are more obvious when the regularization parameters $\sigma_i$ are small, which validates the theoretical comparison in Section~\ref{subsec:comparison}.
+The advantages are more obvious for small $\sigma_i$, which also validates the comparison of the upper bounds with related works.

-We report the results of our experiments where the individual function $f_i(x)$ can be non-convex but $f(x)$ is strongly convex in Figure~\ref{fig2}.
-Note that the settings of experiments reported in Figure~\ref{fig1} and Figure~\ref{fig2} are the same except for the non-convexity of some $f_i(x)$'s in Figure~\ref{fig2}.
+In the setting in which an individual function $f_i(x)$ could be non-convex, we report the experimental results in Figure~\ref{fig2}.
+Note that the global objective function of experiments reported in Figure~\ref{fig1} and Figure~\ref{fig2} are the same but the model that corresponds to Figure~\ref{fig2} contains some non-convex $f_i(x)$.
 Comparing the curves in these two figures, we can observe that the computation cost of \texttt{AGD} and our algorithm are \emph{not} affected by the non-convexity of $f_i(x)$ because their convergence rates only depend on $\sqrt{\kappa_g}$.
 On the other hand, the communication cost of our algorithm increases slightly compared to the setting where each $f_i(x)$ is convex.
 This is because the ratio $M/L$ of $f_i(x)$ increases when we set $\sigma_i = -10^{-1}$ or $\sigma_i = -10^{-2}$ for agent $i=1,\dots,m-1$.
 Our communication complexity theory shows $M/L$ will affect the communication cost by a $\log (M/L)$ factor.
-Compared to our algorithm, the performance of the other decentralized algorithms deteriorates greatly, which can be clearly observed by comparing the two figures in top right corners of Figure~\ref{fig1} and Figure~\ref{fig2}.
-When some of $f_i(x)$ are non-convex, \texttt{EXTRA}, \texttt{NIDS}, and \texttt{Acc-DNGD} perform rather poorly.
+Compared with our algorithm, the performance of the other decentralized algorithms deteriorates greatly, which can be clearly observed by comparing the two figures in the top right corners of Figure~\ref{fig1} and Figure~\ref{fig2}.